-A 0 Р Q R 1 Community What do the provisions say about drainage and soils types?
+A 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
-Are there any building code related provisions referenced in the land use code?
-17 Eugene 9.6710.4.b - Level two geotechnical analysis includes a required sub-surface investigation to determine soil type and distribution.
+What do the provisions say about land division requireme 17 Eugene 9.6710.4.b - Level two geotechnical analysis includes a required sub-surface investigation to determine soil type and distribution.
 9.6710.5.c - "variation in soil type" triggers a level three geotechnical report requirement.
 9.4780.4.c.1 - Per water quality standards, pervious surfaces of construction sites within the WQ overlay zone shall be returned to pre-construction permeability and sheet-flow conditions.
 No specific code regarding relationship between slides and drainage.
-6.625 - Section lays out erosion control standards and 9.6710.2.a - geotech report requirement are applicable for subdivision applications as well as development.
-The same standards apply for unit construction or subdivision proposals.
-9590.1.C.1 within the laurel hill plan policies section: If, in the opinion of the responsible City official, an adverse geological condition exists upon a parcel of land proposed for a subdivision, or before any major hillside clearing, excavation, filling or construction is contemplated, the requirements of the Uniform Building Code, Chapter 70, Excavation and Grading, and those sections of the code relative to foundation design may be invoked.
-Generally - UBC referenced in several locations, but with no specific code mentioned.
-Primarily, "The UBC shall be conformed to".
-18 Fairview 16.15.010 - The city of Fairview does here adopt the City of Gresham's 'Erosion Prevention and Sediment Control Manual," revised January 2011 and attached to the ordinance codified in this chapter, to promote and encourage construction practices which minimize whe amount of disturbed land area and avoid or minimize work on steep slopes.
+6.625 - Section lays out erosion control standards and construction permitting related to erosion control.
+Denotes applicable construction activities, permitting classes and requirements, application method and fees, review and issuance, duration, appeal process and exemptions, enforcement and rule adoption process.
+9.4780.2 - Areas of bare soil existing as a result of plant or vegetation removal shall be protected or covered consistent with EC 6.625 through EC 6.645 or replanted as soon as practicable, but no later than March 15 of the calendar year following disturbance; and If not replanted within 15 days of disturbance, areas of bare soil shall be mulched and seeded with straw mulch and native seed for temporary stabilization within 15 days of disturbance.
+9.6710.2.a - geotech report requirement are applicable for subdivision applications as well as development.
+The same standards apply for unit construction or subdivision proposa 17 Fairview 16.15.010 - The city of Fairview does here adopt the City of Gresham's "Erosion Prevention and Sediment Control Manual," revised January 2011 and attached to the ordinance codified in this chapter, to promote and encourage construction practices which minimize the amount of disturbed land area and avoid or minimize work on steep slopes.
 19.425.020.D - Site design review application must include a "Preliminary Grading Plan.
-A preliminary grading plan prepared by a registered engineer slope (cut or fill) of 1_000 cub yards or greater.
-The preliminary grading plan shall show the location and extent to which grading (cut or fill) of 1_000 cub yards or greater.
+A preliminary grading plan prepared by a registered engineer shall be required for developments which would result in the grading (cut or fill) of 1,000 cubic yards or greater.
 The preliminary grading plan shall show the location and extent to which grading will take place, indicating general changes to contour lines, slope ratios, slope stabilization proposals, and location and height of retaining walls, if proposed.
 Surface water detention and treatment plans may also be required."
-19.430.140.8.2.d - Plat application must include site analysis that shows ground elevations shown by contour lines at five- foot vertical intervals for ground slopes exceeding 10 percent and at two-foot intervals for ground slopes of less than 10 percent.
-19.430.140.8.2.f - Application must also include potential natural hazard areas, including landslide areas, and areas having a high erosion potential; NA 19 Fairview Pg.65,66 - Outlines primary soil types within Fairview and drainage characteristics for each soil.
+19.430.140.B.2.d - Plat application must include site analysis that shows ground elevations shown by contour lines at five foot vertical intervals for ground slopes exceeding 10 percen and at two-foot intervals for ground slopes of less than 10 percent.
+19.430.140.B.2.f - Application must also include potential natural hazard areas, including landslide areas, and areas having a high erosion potential; 18 19 Fairview Pg.65,66 - Outlines primary soil types within Fairview and drainage characteristics for each soil.
 Pg.62 - Development and earth disturbing activities shall follow the City Erosion Control Ordinance.
-Not referenced Not referenced 20 Forest Grove Not referenced 9.810 - Erosion Control Plan.
+Not referenced 20 Forest Grove Not referenced 9.810 - Erosion Control Plan.
 All development applications require a soil erosion control plan.
 This section outlines requirements of plan in detail.
 Not referenced in relation to landslides, soils, or erosion.
-Not referenced